 Rentstart provides financial assistance to eligible clients to help them set up or maintain a tenancy in the private rental market.
 There are 5 types of Rentstart assistance:

-- Rentstart Bond Loan – An interest free loan where you can apply for up to 75% of a rental bond.
+- Rentstart Bond Loan – An interest-free loan where you can apply for up to 100% of a rental bond.
 In exceptional circumstances, Housing NSW may provide a loan of up to 100% of the bond.
 Your repayment plan is based on how much of your income is spent on rent.

-- Rentstart Move – This assistance is for those who want to leave public housing, or who are no longer eligible for it and have to vacate their property.
-If a client meets the Rentstart Move criteria, Housing NSW will provide a bond loan for up to 75% of a private rental bond.
+- Rentstart Move – This assistance is for those who want to leave public housing or who are no longer eligible for it and have to vacate their property.
+If a client meets the Rentstart Move criteria, DCJ Housing will provide a bond loan for up to 100% of a private rental bond.

-- Tenancy Assistance – This is a once only payment in a 12-month period, to help clients who've fallen into arrears with their rent and/or water bill.
-The maximum amount of assistance is limited to the equivalent of 4 weeks rent.
-It's not provided as a loan, and doesn't have to be repaid.
+- Tenancy Assistance – This is a once-only payment in a 12-month period, to help clients who've fallen into arrears with their rent and/or water bill.
+The maximum amount of assistance is limited to the equivalent of 4 weeks' rent.
+It's not provided as a loan and does not have to be repaid.

-If you think you may be eligible for Rentstart assistance, you can check the eligibility criteria, online.
+If you think you may be eligible for Rentstart assistance, you can check the eligibility criteria.